rajuranpe/CIFAR-10-CNN/README.md

 # CIFAR-10-Convolutional-Neural-Network
-A simple CCN with some utilities, such as saving and retraining, for image recognition.
+A Convolutional Neural Network with some utilities, such as saving and retraining, for image recognition.

 CIFAR-10 contains 60000 images, which are distributed into 10 categories of animals and vechiles